tfabris/BlueGigaEmpeg/README.md

 ### Important:

-The folder in which the BlueGigaEmpeg.ino file resides must be named "BlueGigaEmpeg" and not, for example "BlueGigaEmpeg-Master", because the Arduino IDE won't recognize it as a Arduino project file unless the parent folder name is the same as the ".ino" file name.
+The folder in which the BlueGigaEmpeg.ino file resides must be named "BlueGigaEmpeg" and not, for example, "BlueGigaEmpeg-Master", because the Arduino IDE won't recognize it as a Arduino project file unless the parent folder name is the same as the ".ino" file name.
 I don't know why this is a requirement, but it seems to be the case.
 You will likely have to rename the